 The appointment catapulted Thomas into the heart of the greatest empire in Europe – and, in Archduchess Margaret, he would be dealing with one of the most powerful women on the continent.
-Margaret’s father, the Holy Roman Emperor Maximilian, had expanded his territories into Spain, Italy and parts of modern-day Germany, Austria and Switzerland, and had made his daughter governor of the Low Countries.
+Margaret’s father, Emperor Maximilian – ruler of the Holy Roman Empire – had expanded his territories into Spain, Italy and parts of modern-day Germany, Austria and Switzerland, and had made his daughter governor of the Low Countries.
 Now he empowered her to negotiate a treaty with England in his absence.
 For Thomas, the pressure was well and truly on.

 Luckily he had a natural talent for negotiations.
 Thomas was keen to make his voice heard, preferring to use a frank approach in his dispatches to the king.
 When negotiations began to stall, Thomas reported that he regretted not having anything more substantial to send Henry but “fair promises and sweet words when spending the king’s money but doing him no good”.

 Just as importantly, Thomas struck up a warm relationship with Margaret.
 In fact, the archduchess favoured Thomas above his colleagues, choosing to negotiate with him personally.
 While they waited for the commission giving her the power to draw up a treaty against France, Margaret proposed to Thomas that they wager on whether the commission would arrive within 10 days: if she lost, Margaret would give Thomas a Spanish courser (a type of horse); if he lost, he would give her a small horse, known as a hobby.
 The commission arrived 10 days late, and so Thomas won the bet.